NikkaLuna/Pet_Health_Companion_Android_App/README.md

 ![Share Pet Functionality](https://github.com/NikkaLuna/Pet_Health_Companion_Android_App/blob/master/SharePet.png)

-*The application can display information about a pet, or appointment details and the veterinary clinic where the appointment is scheduled.
+*The application can display information about a pet or a pet's appointment.
 Users can share this information through notepad, email, or text*

 ### Search & Reports Page